eclipse-thingweb/playground/playground-web/README.md

   * Safari browser has unexpected behavior with JSON-LD documents
   * I you loose your internet connection when validating JSON-LD validation will fail since it tries to access the documents under `@context` (can be turned off)

 * Offline/OnPremise: by hosting the `playground-web` yourself.
+You can use the `playground-web` package to host/adapt your own browser version of the WoT playground.
+Remember you need to deliver its files by a web server (also locally possible via localhost), simply opening the `index.html` with a browser won't do the job.

 ## Examples
 Examples are included in the `playground-core` and can be used in the web interface by a dropdown menu.